Forum of Culture and Arts of Uzbekistan Foundation: Support of Woman

-Annually Fund Forum, the Women’s Council and MehrNuri Public Foundation organize a charity event honoring Remembrance and Honor Day, marked on May 9 in Uzbekistan.
+Annually Fund Forum, the Women’s Council and MehrNuri Public Foundation organized a charity event honoring Remembrance and Honor Day, marked on May 9 in Uzbekistan.
 From May 9 to May 11 members of the foundations extended congratulations to thousands of war veterans across the country.
 The organizers of the event visited 220 veterans in Tashkent, people who fought selflessly for peace and went through the scourge of war demonstrating utmost heroism, courage and endurance.

 Iftorlik, holy month dinners, have been organized across Uzbekistan to mark Ramadan holy month by MehrNuri Charity Foundation in partnership with the Forum of Socially Responsible Citizens.
 This week holy month dinners have been held in Tashkent.
 Previously, the iftorlik took place in Samarkand, Bukhara, Shakhrisabz, Kokand, Andijan and Namangan.